Police chase suspect arrested after running into LA River channel in Burbank

-LOS ANGELES (KABC) -- The driver of a suspected stolen box truck who led police on an erratic chase through the Los Angeles area and into the San Fernando Valley was taken into custody after disappearing near a flood control channel of the L.A.
-River in the Burbank area Monday morning.
+LOS ANGELES (KABC) -- The driver of a suspected stolen box truck who led police on an erratic chase through the Los Angeles area and into the San Fernando Valley was taken into custody after disappearing into a tunnel of an L.A.
+River flood control channel in Burbank Monday morning.

 It is unclear when or where the pursuit began.